 Where Farleigh House stands today, a house has stood for almost a thousand years.
 Shaped by the rise and fall of kings, by wars and by a family’s work and traditions, for centuries royalty, adventurers, and the day’s most celebrated personalities have feasted at Farleigh.

-The building and its surrounding land has travelled through the generations either by marriage or inheritance since the Domesday Book; it has never been bought or sold in recorded history.
+The building and its surrounding land has travelled through the generations either by marriage or inheritance since the Domesday Book; it has never been bought or sold in recorded history, making it the quintessential English country house.
 In 1450 John Wallop inherited Farleigh House and the then Farleigh Estate from his mother, Margaret de Valognes.
 Apart from a period of confiscation by the Crown as a result of royal disfavour, the house and estate have always been in Wallop family hands.

 Farleigh House began its tradition of hosting the greatest in the land when Sir Henry Wallop entertained Queen Elizabeth I there, though its relationship with royalty has not always been happy.
 Robert Wallop was a Member of Parliament during the reigns of King James I and King Charles I, a period of constitutional struggles between King and Parliament.
 Robert sided with Parliament throughout the Civil War, and sat in judgment on Charles I. At the Restoration of 1661 that saw King Charles II take the throne, Robert was expelled from Parliament, arrested and tried for treason.
 His life was spared because he had refused to sign Charles I’s death warrant, but his liberty and property were not: his estates were seized by the Crown and he was imprisoned in the Tower of London.
 Farleigh House burned down the same year; the fire, which was once thought to be an act of revenge by Charles II, is more likely to have been an accident.